scopeusc/scope-f19/lesson-5/README.md

   }
 ```

 Since now we have created our states to store the user input and answers.
-Let’s just complete our handleClick function to update these states according to different button clicks.
+Let’s just complete our `handleClick` function to update these states according to different button clicks.

-Add the below function to the class Calculator in the `Calculator.js` file:
+Add the below function to the `Calculator` class in the `Calculator.js` file:

 ```js
 // our method to handle all click events from our buttons